fabiandelgadop3112/AppiumWithCucumberJava/readme.md

 # AUTOMATION OF AN ANDROID APP WITH APPIUM STARTING ABOUT A DEFINED TEST CASES

+If you want to read the testplan and all testing analysis, please go to file [testplan.md](https://github.com/fabiandelgadop3112/AppiumWithCucumberJava/blob/master/testplan.md)

 The actual automation tool, executes some test cases for an Android app.
 This app was built to control personal finances and allows to the user adds his expenses or his incomes.

 In the actual process, the high priority test cases was automated with the next methodology and technical process: